WallStreetMojo

 • EBITDA = Net Profit + Taxes + Interest + Depreciation + Amortization

-Amortization is the financial technique used to incrementally reduce the value of intangible assets of a company.
+Amortization is the financial technique used to incrementally reduce the value of a company's intangible assets.

-Net income is often used to find out the total earnings or profit of a company.
-It can be calculated by subtracting the cost of doing business for the company’s revenue.
+Net income is often used to determine a company's total earnings or profit.
+It can be calculated by subtracting the cost of doing business from the company's revenue.

 • Net income = Revenue – Cost of doing business

-EBITDA is somewhat similar to net income as both of their values are subject to change because some of the elements involved in their calculation might be subjected to manipulation by the companies.
+EBITDA is somewhat similar to net income as both values are subject to change because the companies might manipulate some of the elements involved in their calculation.

-• EBITDA is used as an indicator to find out the total earning the potential of a company.
-On the other hand, net income is used to find out the earnings per share of the company.
+• EBITDA is used as an indicator to determine the total earning potential of a company.
+On the other hand, net income is used to determine the company's earnings per share.

-• With EBITDA is basically used for start-up companies to see how they are performing.
-Net income, on the other hand, is used pervasively in all circumstances to understand the financial health of a company.
+• EBITDA is used for start-up companies to see how they perform.
+On the other hand, net income is used pervasively in all circumstances to understand financial health.

 • EBITDA is used to find out the earning potential of the company.
-That’s why when investors look at a new company, they calculate EBITDA.
-EBITDA is also pretty easy to use since there’s no depreciation and amortization involved.
+That's why investors calculate EBITDA when they look at a new company.
+EBITDA is also pretty easy to use since no depreciation and amortization are involved.
 On the other hand, net income is used to find out the earnings per share if the company has issued any shares.
-Just by dividing the net income by the number of outstanding shares, we can get the EPS.
+By dividing the net income by the number of outstanding shares, we can get the EPS.

 Comparative Table